The thought of not blogging for a week is horrible, so to compromise I will be posting regularly on my Tumblr page:

 I am in love with the typewriter laptop case.

 Anthropologie's e-mails are a goldmine of inspiration, too.
 I HAD to click on this one, which naturally led to my last post.
+Is it silly to be inspired by e-mails?
+Does it matter where inspiration comes from?

 I think it's ok to be inspired by mud puddles, as long as the end result is something beautiful.